 My Acceptance Letter to PA School

-I remember it so well, that simple single sheet of white paper with red and black-ink letterhead, about 4 sentences long sporting an official UMDNJ seal.
+I remember it so well, that simple single sheet of white paper with red and black ink letterhead, about four sentences long sporting an official UMDNJ seal.

 I read it in the rain, on a cold Seattle evening by streetlight, heart beating, exhausted after a long day of work.
 The feeling of nausea rose to my chest as I held the two corners of that letter, and I said a short prayer before I tore it open.

-I made a promise to God and myself that if this dream would come true I would use my training always to relieve the suffering of others and to make the world a better place.
+I made a promise to God and myself that if this dream came true, I would use my training always to relieve the suffering of others and to make the world a better place.

 My Message to You